 Despite her grief, Mrs. Husfelt reminded herself how lucky she was to have so many years with her daughter.

 “Her time was very much a gift,” she said.
 “She was courageous, she was brave and she didn’t complain, even when she was in pain.”

 Along with her mother and husband, Mrs. Holzwarth is survived by her son Anthony Holzwarth, of West Mifflin; her siblings Mark Malinowski, of West Mifflin, Leonard J. Malinowski, of White Oak, Robert Husfelt, of Pleasant Hills and two grandchildren.

 Janice Crompton: firstname.lastname@example.org.

-To send flowers to Mary Lisa (Malinowski) Holzwarth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lisa (Malinowski) Holzwarth, please visit our floral store.